-15. Cross-disciplinary training
+20. Cross-disciplinary training

 Provide a description of the cross-disciplinary training to be undertaken, expected knowledge/expertise gained or outcomes, and potential barriers to learning.

 Note that cross-disciplinary training refers to learning in at least one field outside of their specific cancer research area (i.e., health sciences, social sciences, data science, natural sciences, engineering, etc.).

 We encourage a broad definition of training that will benefit the trainee and the cancer research ecosystem including but not limited to: trainee exchanges, co-supervision of trainees, internships, reciprocal laboratory visits, workshops, courses, webinars, community-based or collaborative learning, and other innovative ways to train and learn.

-The duration and complexity of training is to be commensurate with the training level and the award term (i.e., more complex and involved training plans and opportunities for postdoctoral fellows than for PhDs and for Master's trainees, and for longer award terms).
-A training budget is provided, and use of the budget should be detailed.
+A training budget is provided and should be leveraged.

-Maximum of 3000 characters, including spaces for all levels.
+Maximum of 3000 characters, including spaces.
 Note that the character count may be different when copying text from Word due to formatting - see tips for formatting text in the rich text editor.

-16. Proposed mentorship plan
+21. Proposed mentorship plan

 Provide a proposed mentorship plan (applicant as mentee).
-Detail on the frequency and duration of mentoring, any potential barriers or risks, responsibilities of both the mentor and mentee, areas of focus and expected benefits (i.e., specific skills or opportunities gained) of each mentoring relationship should be provided.
+Detail the frequency and duration of mentoring, any potential barriers or risks, responsibilities of both the mentor and mentee, areas of focus and expected benefits (i.e., specific skills or opportunities gained) of each mentoring relationship should be provided.

 We support the development of a mentoring network (more than one mentor for the trainee, in different skill areas, both within and outside academic settings).
-Innovative mentoring approaches are suggested, such as peer / reciprocal mentoring, mentoring outside of academia such as organizational (i.e., business leaders or other skill mentoring), community, cultural, patient / caregiver, or virtual mentoring.
-The duration and complexity of mentorship is to be commensurate with the training level and the award term (i.e., more complex and involved mentorship plans and opportunities for postdoctoral fellows than for PhDs and for Master's trainees, and for longer award terms).
+Innovative mentoring approaches are suggested, such as organizational (i.e., business leaders or other skill mentoring), community, cultural, patient/caregiver or virtual mentoring.

+The duration and complexity of mentorship is to be commensurate with the award term (i.e., more complex and involved mentorship plans and opportunities for longer award terms).

-Maximum of 3000 characters, including spaces for all levels.
+Maximum of 3000 characters, including spaces.
 Note that the character count may be different when copying text from Word due to formatting - see tips for formatting text in the rich text editor.

-17. Mentor statements
+22. Mentor statements

-Provide a short (1500 characters each, spaces included) statement of commitment / support from any potential mentors is encouraged for applicants (but committed mentors are not required for application).
+OPTIONAL: Providing a short (1500 characters each, spaces included) statement of commitment/support from any potential mentors is encouraged, but committed mentors are not required for application.

 If submitting mentorship statement(s) (2 maximum; the mentor statement cannot come from the direct supervisor) with the application, the statement(s) should detail the mentor's responsibilities and expectations from their perspective, and commitment to the mentoring relationship.